dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ## Drivers

-If you have an Nvidia graphics card, install the latest drivers.

-AMD drivers have historically had unstable VR performance between versions; the best performance may or may not be the latest driver.
-As of January 2024, the RX 6000 series works well on the latest driver, while the RX 7000 series is sometimes hit or miss for different people.
+In most cases, you should install the latest drivers for your GPU.
+In some cases a new driver may have a performance issue for VR and you may need to install an older version.

 ## Prefer Standalone Over Steam